Diabetes Friendly Recipes

 You can prevent most of the problems caused by diabetes by keeping your blood sugar under control, eating healthy, being physically active and working with your doctor to make sure you complete the necessary tests, such as the dilated retinal eye exam, lab tests to check your A1c, and foot exams.

 Before people get Type 2 diabetes, they nearly always develop pre-diabetes, in which blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
 Pre-diabetes should be taken seriously as it can begin causing damage to the body.
-Good news: you can take steps to manage diabetes:
+The good news?
+You can take steps to manage diabetes:

 - Maintain a healthy weight.
 Your body mass index (BMI), a measure of body fat calculated using your height and weight, should be in the healthy range.
 Visit the National Heart Lung and Blood Institute or check out WHA’s online resources to calculate your BMI.